Genotype Pattern Mining for Human Digenic Traits

 -----------------

 Then a likelihood ratio test is carried out to test for differences in interaction between cases and controls, which will result in a chi-square value with 4 df as shown below for the example data.
 The expression for the latter is given by C(het) = C(cases) + C(controls) - C(cases and controls combined), where C refers to likelihood ratio chi-square (if computed as Pearson chi-square, results will be approximate).
-See the conting program in my Statistical Genetics Utilities.
+See the conting program in my Statistical Utility Programs (currently unavailable, will be set up again soon).

 Heterogeneity analysis, genotype tests